Hackberry Psyllids: What They Are & How to Remove Them

 Post-Frost Clean-Up (November)

-Power-wash or hose clusters from siding and exterior walls after the first hard frost eliminates active populations.
-Vacuum any remaining insects that made it indoors during the invasion period.
+Power-wash or hose clusters from siding and exterior walls after the first hard frost kills off active populations.
+Vacuum any remaining insects that made it inside.

 Use this quieter period to complete any remaining exclusion work and prepare for potential mid-winter activity during warm spells.